GatewayClass

 GatewayParameters is a Gloo Gateway custom resource that specifies the configuration for the gateway proxies in your cluster.

-When you install Gloo Gateway, a GatewayParameters resource is automatically created for you.
+When you install Gloo Gateway, a default GatewayParameters resource is automatically created for you.
 You can review its configuration by using the following command:

 kubectl get gatewayparameters gloo-gateway -n gloo-system -o yaml

 To spin up new gateway proxies, the Gloo Gateway controller uses a gateway proxy template and the configuration in the default GatewayParameters and Settings resources.
-You can change the default configuration for your gateway proxies by manually editing the GatewayParameters resource or adding the respective values to the Gloo Gateway Helm chart.
+You can change the default configuration for your gateway proxies by updating the respective values in the Gloo Gateway Helm chart.
 You can also create additional GatewayParameters resources to spin up different types of gateway proxies.

 Settings